Lesson Ideas for using Globetracker’s Mission

 - Have students respond to all “think aloud” questions from the episode by writing responses on paper.
 You can prepare a simple “think aloud” sheet each week by simply copy/pasting the questions from the episode into a Word document.

-- Have students use paper, or a blog or wiki to write a “blog” entry as Louie for that week, telling what Geo and Meri have done from HIS point of view.
+- Have students use paper, Google Docs or Word, or a blog-creating tool such as Telegra.ph to write a “blog” entry as Louie for that week, telling what Geo and Meri have done from HIS point of view.
 Require them to include all vocabulary terms from that week as part of the entry.

 Partner work at laptops or in a lab